Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 There's no cure for Behçet's disease, but it's often possible to control the symptoms with medicines that reduce inflammation in the affected parts of the body.

-- immunosuppressants – medications that reduce the activity of the immune system
+- immunosuppressants – medicines that reduce the activity of the immune system

-- biological therapies – medications that target the biological processes involved in the process of inflammation
+- biological therapies – medicines that target the biological processes involved in the process of inflammation

 Your healthcare team will create a specific treatment plan for you depending on your symptoms.